ForestOfLight/Nudge/README.md

 **`/nudge:redo <amount: int>`** - Redoes the last undone edit action, or several.

 **`/nudge:here`** - Starts, extends, or nudges your selection to your current location.

+### Server Installation

+Before installing on a server, make sure the `config/default/permissions.json` file contains `"@minecraft/debug-utilities"`.
+Add it if not.
+Then, installing Nudge on a server is the same as installing any other addon.

 ## Join the Community